Hrobčice

 Hrobčice (Hrobschitz) is a municipality and village in Teplice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 1,100 inhabitants.

 Hrobčice lies approximately 13 km south of Teplice, 24 km south-west of Ústí nad Labem, and 66 km north-west of Prague.

-Administrative parts
+Administrative division

-Villages of Červený Újezd, Chouč, Kučlín, Mirošovice, Mrzlice, Mukov, Razice and Tvrdín are administrative parts of Hrobčice.
+Hrobčice consists of nine municipal parts (in brackets population according to the 2021 census):